zahur76/django-starwars-api/README.md

 Uses allauth and dj-rest-auth for login and registration purposes.
 Modifies dj urls and views to make use of allauth.

+- need to update:
+    - confirm_email in allauth account
+    - update url in dj-rest-auth registration ```account-confirm-email/``` to point to ConfirmEmailView

 ConfirmEmailView modified in venv dj_rest_allauth registration urls to direct to allauth views to return response

 ### Tecnologies used